radiant-rstats/docs/multivariate/app/full_factor.md

 v2        0.85
 ```

 Together, the variables shown in each column (i.e., for each factor) help us to understand what the factor represents.
 Questions 1, 3, and 5 reflect the importance of health issues while questions 2, 4, and 6 reflect aesthetics issues (see the data description in the _Data > Manage_ tab for a description of the variables).
-Plausible names for the factors might therefor be:
+Plausible names for the factors might therefore be:

 * **Factor 1:** Health benefits
 * **Factor 2:** Social benefits

-The best way to see what rotation does is to switch between `Varimax` and `None` in the `Rotation` dropdown and inspect what changes in the output after pressing the `Estimate` button.
-Click on the _Plot_ tab, select `None` from the `Rotation` dropdown, and press the `Estimate` button to see updated results.
+The best way to see what rotation does is to switch between `Varimax` and `None` in the `Rotation` dropdown and inspect what changes in the output after pressing the `Estimate model` button.
+Select `None` from the `Rotation` dropdown, switch to the _Plot_ tab, and press the `Estimate model` button to see updated results.
 The image shown below depicts the loadings of the variables on the two factors.
-Variable v5 falls somewhat in between the axes for factor 1 and factor 2.
-When we select `Varimax` rotation, however, the label for v5 lines up nicely with the horizontal axis (i.e., factor 2).
+Variable `v5` falls somewhat in between the axes for factor 1 and factor 2.
+When we select `Varimax` rotation, however, the label for `v5` lines up nicely with the horizontal axis (i.e., factor 2).
 This change in alignment is also reflected in the factor loadings.
-The unrotated factor loadings for v5 are -0.87 for factor 1 and -0.35 for factor 2.
-The rotated factor loadings for v5 are -0.93 for factor 1 and -0.08 for factor 2.
+The unrotated factor loadings for `v5` are -0.87 for factor 1 and -0.35 for factor 2.
+The rotated factor loadings for `v5` are -0.93 for factor 1 and -0.08 for factor 2.

 <p align="center"><img src="figures_multivariate/full_factor_plot.png"> <img src="figures_multivariate/full_factor_plot_rotation.png"></p>